 A dynamic method to dissociate the confounding influences of expectancy and integrative difficulty residing in the anomalous sentences in ERP studies

+Summary:

+Here, we present a protocol to dissociate the intertwining factors of the integrative difficulty and unexpectedness in semantically anomalous sentences by applying multiple repetitions to enhance participant’s expectancy for the anomalous sentences.
+The dissociation helps to investigate the major contributor of the elicited ERP effects like N400 in language studies.

 Abstract: The confounding factors of the unexpectedness and semantic integration difficulty naturally residing in the anomalous sentences in language studies have caused confusion for researchers to determine the underlying processing mechanism of ERP components.
 Unlike the traditional static approach of manipulating expectancy through corpus frequency or cloze probability, this protocol proposes a dynamic method to enhance the participants’ expectancy for rarely-met anomalous sentences by multiple repetitions while maintaining their semantic integration difficulties at the same time.
 To address the challenge of time cost increase brought by multiple repetitions, this protocol proposes to repeat the strictly simplified core structure extracted from the anomalous sentence first, and then immediately present this semantically enriched, much more informative complete anomalous sentence containing this anomalous information just repeated, to reinitiate the semantic integration processing.
 The complete anomalous sentence elicited a P600 effect.
 We suppose that the P600 effect indicates that the participant did not give up processing the anomalous information after repetitions, or that the same type of semantic integration difficulty has been successfully reinitiated.
 Importantly, the representative experimental results reveal that the greatly attenuated N400 effect caused by multiple repetitions has not been recovered by the follow-up reinitiated semantic integration difficulty.
 Therefore, we suggest that the reason for the attenuated N400 effect should be mainly attributed to the enhancement of expectancy for anomalous information by multiple repetitions.
-The experimental results also prove that this method can effective enhance the participants’ expectancy for anomalous sentences while retaining the same type of semantic integration difficulty at the same time.
+The experimental results also prove that this method can effectively enhance the participants’ expectancy for anomalous sentences while retaining the semantic integration difficulty at the same time.

 Keywords: dynamic method; multiple repetitions; enhancing expectancy; retaining integrative difficulty; N400; ERP